Theta-Limited/OpenAthenaAndroid/TROUBLESHOOTING.md

 <img width="586" alt="OpenAthena Android an example of a raycast calculation out of bounds error" src="./assets/troubleshooting/ERROR_resolveTarget_ran_OOB.jpg">

-This error indicates that the attempted raycast for your target calcuation went Out Of Bounds (OOB) of the coverage of your loaded DEM.
+This error indicates that the attempted raycast for your target calculation went Out Of Bounds (OOB) of the coverage of your loaded DEM.
 This most commonly means that your loaded DEM file does not cover the area the drone photo was taken in.
 This error can also occur however when the raycast misses terrain entirely, such as when a selected point is of the sky or the pitch angle value of the camera is inaccurate.

 ### ERROR: bad altitude or terrain data.
 This image is unusable. 🖼🚫🎯

 <img width="586" alt="OpenAthena Android an example of an unusable image error" src="./assets/troubleshooting/ERROR_bad_altitude_or_terrain_data_unusable_image.jpg">

-This error indicates that the attempted raycast's start heigh was already below that of the terrain model.
+This error indicates that the attempted raycast's start height was already below that of the terrain model.
 This only occurs in situations where either the drone altitude, the terrain model, or both are inaccurate.

 The following are common causes of this error:
 * Older DJI drone models incorrectly report their altitude as the difference from their launch point rather than relative to sea level.
 There is no mitigation, data from such drone models is unusable
 * Altitude data from the drone is inaccurate.
-To mitigate occurance of this error, let the drone sit at its launch position longer to acquire a better GPS lock before takeoff.
+To mitigate occurrence of this error, let the drone sit at its launch position longer to acquire a better GPS lock before takeoff.
 * The elevation model height at the location the picture was taken is higher than actual terrain.
 This commonly occurs in areas with dense vegetation (especially in the southern hemisphere) or urban areas with tall buildings.
-In such scenarios, the first radar return from the sattelite for the SRTM mapping mission came from the tallest object rather than terrain.
+In such scenarios, the first radar return from the satellite for the SRTM mapping mission came from the tallest object rather than terrain.
 To mitigate this error, use an alternative Digital Terrain Model (DTM) rather than Digital Surface Model (DSM).
 [FABDEM](https://www.fathom.global/product/global-terrain-data-fabdem/) is one such existing commercial offering which attempts to remove the effect of forrests and buildings.

 ### ERROR: EXIF metadata not found!